Global Security Studies Master’s Degree (M.S.)

 - Homeland security

-This degree addresses the growing need for graduate-level study of national security issues to develop skills for military, intelligence, government and non-governmental employees.
+This degree addresses the growing need for graduate-level study of national security issues to develop skills for military, intelligence, non-profit, think tank, government and non-governmental employees.

-Classes are 100 percent online and in eight-week format.
+Classes are 100 percent online and in an eight-week format.

 Faculty includes nationally recognized experts in regional security affairs, terrorism and human rights, military and political issues, intelligence, cybersecurity, rogue nations, and grand strategy and national security.